seanbyrne88/RustPlugins/README.md

 For more detailed information and usage instructions please reference the readme files in the `src/RustNotifications/<pluginname>` directory.

-- RustSlackClient: This is a plugin API to allow other plugins to utilize a SlackClient for sending messages.
+- RustSlackClient (**deprecated**): This is a plugin API to allow other plugins to utilize a SlackClient for sending messages.
 NOTE: The plugin requires the Slack Integration [Incoming Webhooks](https://api.slack.com/incoming-webhooks).

 - RustNotifications: This utilizes RustSlackClient to alert server admins when a player connects, disconnects or attacks another players base.

+- Discord: A universal plugin to send messages to Discord.

 # Contributors
 Although not direct contributors I would not have been able to make these without referencing design and implementation details from the following places.